awawa-dev/HyperHDR/README.md

 ### New features of this fork:

 * <b>Really low CPU</b> usage on SoCs like Raspberry Pi using v4l2 grabbers
-* HDR color correction
+* HDR/BT2020 color & gamma correction
-* support for multitreading for USB grabbers
+* support for multithreading for USB grabbers

 <b>Before and after on some HDR/BT2020 content that was broken by the video grabber:</b>
 <img src='https://i.postimg.cc/SRdv0VFd/compare0.png'/>